Programme

 16:00 – 17:30 EEST

-Workshop on Law, Geoeconomics, and the Breakdown of the International Rules-Based Order: Economic Lawfare Amid Rising “Geolegal” Rivalry
+Workshops on Law, Geoeconomics, and the Breakdown of the International Rules-Based Order: Economic Lawfare Amid Rising “Geolegal” Rivalry

 Speakers

-Malcolm Jorgensen, Max Planck Institute (co-chair)
+Malcolm Jorgensen, Max Planck Institute for Comparative Public Law and International Law (co-chair)

-Jens Hillebrand Pohl, FIIA (co-chair)
+Jens Hillebrand Pohl

 Welcoming Reception